Turkey

 Critical to producing a wonderfully moist and tender turkey with a crisp and tasty skin is precise control of temperature and roasting time.
 Stuffing the turkey makes this more complex and more difficult because it may not be up to the recommended minimum temperature (160°F) by time the meat has reached it's recommended minimum temperature (165°F - thickest part of thigh).
 With care this problem can be minimized.

 Some chefs roast the turkey up to its final temperature, then while it's resting scoop the stuffing out into a casserole, add a little stock and bake it, first covered, then uncovered for some browning on top.
-This is also a good fall-back method if you're stuffing just isn't going to be up to temperature.
+This is also a good fall-back method if your stuffing just isn't going to be up to temperature.
 I'd leave the front cavity stuffed because it's sure to be up to temperature and removing it would ruin the presentation of the roasted bird.

 Stuffing generally provides little flavor to the turkey because it just doesn't get hot enough to exude aromatic fumes, and liquids drip downward, so making it as dressing won't have a noticeable effect on the meat.
 On the other hand, especially if some falls out, it can definitely have an effect on the pan drippings, so if you're going to make gravy, and are going the dressing route, you might toss a handful of dressing into the roasting pan with the vegetables.